Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

 **Note:** In JavaScript, null is considered to be an empty object reference.
 So, when you use the typeof operator with null, it will return "object".

 **Note:** JavaScript has Dynamic Typing.
 We do not have to manually define the datatype of the value stored in a variable.
-Insted datatype are determined autometically at run time.
+Instead datatype are determined automatically at run time.